GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-21/index.md

 **Episode 21:** by Brendan Hansknecht in Mountain View, CA (May, 2021)<br>
 [Previous episodes](/tags/chromium-chronicle/)

-Historically, automating the Chrome OS UI in E2E tests across the entire fleet of devices has been difficult.
+Historically, automating the Chrome OS UI in end-to-end (E2E) tests across the entire fleet of devices has been difficult.
 In Tast, a new UI library has been created that uses the Chrome a11y (accessibility) tree to control the Chrome OS UI. **This library enables developers to easily create E2E tests against any visible